 Basically, it’s a bargain bin Avatar meets The Grey, with a little of The Great Santini thrown in for the hell of it.
 It all adds up to very little, however, as Shyamalan’s increasingly tone-deaf approach to drama makes for an emotionally limp story.
 The father-son tension is strictly routine and of the ABC After-School Special variety, and every beat of the story is predictable.

 This leaves the Smith Family Robinson saddled with the job of perking up the material, which they fail to do in grand style.
-Will plays the emotionally locked-down Cypher with so much coldness and distance that he lives up to his sadly appropriate name, and Jaden is stiff, short on charisma, and overwrought to the degree that one is compelled to root for the carnivores.
+Will plays the emotionally locked-down Cypher with so much coldness and distance that the character lives up to his sadly appropriate name, and Jaden is stiff, short on charisma, and overwrought to such a degree that one is compelled to root for the carnivores.